KrLite/Equator-Utils/README.md

 }

 dependencies {
-	implementation include("com.github.KrLite:Equator-Utils:v1.0.4")
+	implementation include("com.github.KrLite:Equator-Utils:xxx")
 }
 ```

+> The `xxx` above should be replaced with the latest [`tag name`](https://github.com/KrLite/Equator-Utils/tags) of Equator Utils.
+>
 > If you have already implemented [Equator,](https://github.com/KrLite/Equator) it's fine to not use `include` for a slimmer package.
-In this case, you can use `implementation "com.github.KrLite:Equator-Utils:v1.0.4"` in your gradle.
+In this case, you can use `implementation "com.github.KrLite:Equator-Utils:xxx"` in your gradle.